dianxiangxu/POMA/README.md

 **TERMS**

 Any terms that contains a "?" is considered to be a _VARIABLE_.
-Otherwise, it is a constant.
+Otherwise, it is a _CONSTANT_.
 Please give your variables valid names that you will recognize once the processing is done.